Ancient Rome - From Rise to Divide

 The Julian-Claudian dynasty was the first dynasty of the Roman Empire.
 There were five rulers in this dynasty, from Augustus to Nero.
 This dynasty lasted from 27 BC to 68 AD and ended with the death of Nero by suicide after several revolts and conspiracies against him.

 The 2nd dynasty of the Roman Empire was the Flavian dynasty.
-There were three rulers in this dynasty: Vespasian, Titus, and Domitian.
-This dynasty lasted from 69 AD to 96 AD and ended with the murder of Domitian.
+Three rulers in this dynasty were Vespasian, Titus, and Domitian.
+It lasted from 69 AD to 96 AD and ended with the murder of Domitian.

 The Nerva-Antonine dynasty was the third dynasty of the Roman Empire.
 The Empire reached its zenith during that dynasty while controlling many areas of Europe, North Africa, and western Asia.
 This period is also known for internal peace and economic prosperity.
 This dynasty lasted from 96 AD to 192 AD.
 It comprised six emperors, from Nerva to Commodus, while Trajan was the most famous and successful ruler.
 The initial five rulers are known as the Five Good Emperors.
 This dynasty ended with the death (murder) of Commodus.

 The Severan dynasty was the last dynasty of the Roman Empire.
-The dynasty started in 193 AD with the empowerment of Septimus Severus, while the last emperor (Alexander Severus) died in 235 AD.
+The dynasty started in 193 AD with the empowerment of Septimus Severus and concluded with the death of the emperor Alexander Severus in 235 AD.
 By then, the Romans suffered heavy losses against the Parthians in the east and Germanic tribes in the north.
-Alexander was killed by his army, who were unhappy with his failures.
+Alexander was killed by his army, which was unhappy with his failures.
 The indiscipline attitude in the military was also prevalent at that time.

 After the death of Alexander, a crisis emerged in the Roman Empire, known as the Crisis of the 3rd Century.
-During that period, the Roman Empire was weakened by external attacks, internal conflicts, political instability, poor economic conditions, etc. Due to this situation, the Roman eastern areas of the Levant, Egypt, and Asia Minor separated into Palmyrene Empire while the western European areas formed a separate Gallic Empire, both in 260 AD.
-But the situation reversed a bit as the Roman emperor Aurelian re-conquered Palmyrene and the Gallic empires by 275 AD.
+During that period, the Roman Empire faced invasions, internal conflicts, political instability, and poor economic conditions.
+Due to this situation, the Roman eastern areas of the Levant, Egypt, and Asia Minor separated into the Palmyrene Empire in 260 AD.
+Concurrently, the Western European regions formed a separate Gallic Empire.
+However, the situation reversed later as the Roman emperor Aurelian re-conquered Palmyrene and the Gallic empires by 275 AD.

 Division of Roman Empire

 In 306 AD, Constantine took over as the emperor of the Roman Empire.
-He stopped the persecution of Christians and later also accepted Christianity and started the Christianization of Rome.
-He made Constantinople (now Istanbul) the new capital of the empire and divided the Roman Empire into two parts in 330 AD, the Western Roman Empire and Byzantine Empire (Eastern Roman Empire).
+He stopped the persecution of Christians, accepted Christianity, and initiated the Christianization of Rome.
+He made Constantinople (now Istanbul) the new capital of the Empire and divided it into two parts in 330 AD: the Western Roman Empire and the Byzantine Empire (Eastern Roman Empire).
 The Western Roman Empire lasted till 476 AD when the king of Germanic Tribes occupied their capital.
 On the other hand, the Byzantine Empire collapsed in 1453 AD after the capture of Constantinople by the Ottoman Empire.

 Comments